Cool Old Games

 Strategy

-In most Shedding-Type Games, there are certain strategies which remain universal as all of them can be won by reducing the hand to 0.
+In most Shedding-Type Games, there are certain strategies that remain universal as all of them can be won by reducing the hand to 0.

 Variants